CHAIR OF TRUSTEES

-I am also a Coach, working mainly with business leaders and professionals, focussed on the development of self-awareness, emotional intelligence and the use of positive psychology to promote growth, creativity, fulfilment and balance in work and life generally.
+I am also a psychological coach, working mainly with business leaders and professionals, helping them increase self-awareness, emotional intelligence and stress management, and to be more effective and resilient in their roles.

 I have enormous respect for the skills and work of my fellow trustees and it is a privilege to be able to support their work though our charity.

 Dr Clare Short